IN DEPTFORD RIVERSIDE WALK

 The gin distillery was operated 1770s 1970s by firstly Goodhews, then Hollands and later Seagers.
 The Domesday Book of 1086 records 11 mills on the Ravensbourne and Roques map of 1745 shows 5 between Lewisham and Deptford.
 The old tide mills were replaced by Robinsons steam powered flour mill in the 1820s which was finally demolished after a fire in the 1970s.
-Some buildings of Mumfords Flour Mills (founded 1790) remain including a silo designed by Sir Aston Webb in 1897 which is being incorporated into a redevelopment as apartments.
+Some buildings of Mumfords Flour Mills (founded 1790) remain including a silo designed by Sir Aston Webb in 1897 which was incorporated into its redevelopment as apartments.

 A number of premises in Creekside including Framework and Cockpit Arts provide work and exhibition space for crafts people.
 Art in Perpepuity Trust occupies the Harold Works built as the Stewart & Dennis engineering factory in 1900.
 Adjacent to the Cockpits Arts building is a charming mural by local schoolchildren Love Over Gold (Gary Drostle 1989).